fabiommendes/sidekick/README.rst

 Sidekick implements a few utility functions and types that make functional programming more pleasant in Python.
-It is designed be self-contained and it wraps most functionality in the toolz library.
+It is designed be self-contained and it wraps most functionality present in the popular toolz library with a slightly different API.
 Of course you can also use it in conjunction with other functional programming libraries such as funcy, fn.py and Pyrsistent.

 If you are lazy, simply import everything and start to play ;)